 Managers are most responsible for satisfying mid-level needs in the employee-engagement hierarchy.
 The best managers achieve it through honest, open and regular communication.

-The rise of remote work has made this much harder, however; video conferences are at best a poor substitute for face-to-face conversations.
-A more deliberate and intentional approach is needed, according to Okon.
+The rise of remote work has made this much harder, however; video conferences are, at best, a poor substitute for face-to-face conversations.
+A more deliberate and intentional approach is needed.

-Managers should also increase the frequency of one-on-one meetings with each employee.
-Since some employees may be reluctant to voice their concerns in group settings, managers should check in with individuals regularly to clarify expectations, set realistic goals, monitor progress, and identify and remove potential obstacles.
-Okon created a meeting template to structure these one-on-one check-ins.
+Managers should also consider increasing the frequency of one-on-one meetings with each employee.
+Since some employees may be reluctant to voice their concerns in group settings, managers should regularly check in with individuals to clarify expectations, set realistic goals, monitor progress, and identify and remove potential obstacles.

 When we’re asked for input, we feel valued.
 And when our ideas are implemented, we feel validated and more connected to our work.